Jannetty/science_cliques/README.md

   - Values tested:
     ['skeptical', 'reid', 'direct', 'indirect']

-number_of_neighbors was set to 8 for all runs.
+The model was run 10 times with each permutation of parameters. number_of_neighbors was set to 8 for all runs.

 The output measured for each run were as follows: